 Hi, I'm Matt from eSpares, and in this video I'm going to show you how to change the bar on a chainsaw.

 Now I've got a McCulloch Mac 335 here - it's quite a popular model, but the process should be pretty similar for all chainsaws of this size.

 Now whenever you are replacing the chain on a chainsaw it's a good idea to flip the bar over, and that will just help it to wear just a little more evenly.
-But every two or three changes of chain, you really should be replacing the bar.
-Or, of course, if it's warped or bent, or if the groove is damaged, or indeed, if the nose sprocket isn't turning freely.
+But every two or three changes of chain, you really should be replacing the bar, or of course, if it's warped or bent, if the groove is damaged, or indeed, if the nose sprocket isn't turning freely.

 Now, obviously, make sure you get the right bar for your make and model.
 This is a 14 inch or 35cm bar as measured from the base to the nose, and that's what I've got here for my replacement.
 Now whilst I'm at it I'm also going to put on a new chain as well.